Amherst council votes against requested charter change on removing elected officials

-An Amherst councilwoman who was expelled from council last summer and then reelected a few months later was unsuccessful in initiating a process to change the town's charter last week to prevent a similar move from happening again.
+An Amherst councilwoman who was expelled from council last summer, then reelected a few months later, was unsuccessful in initiating a process to change the town’s charter last week to prevent a similar move from happening again.

 Janice Wheaton cast the only vote in favor of changing the charter during Amherst Town Council’s May 13 meeting, while councilors Kenneth Bunch, Ken Watts, Sarah Ogden and Rachel Carton opposed.
 The provision paved the way for Wheaton’s July 2019 expulsion from council following a closed meeting where details of the conflicts she has had with other town officials were discussed, and several months later she was voted back into office during a special election.